marcjofreProf/QLANproject/linuxPTPreadmeConf.txt

 # Technical University of Catalonia - Universitat Politècnica de Catalunya
 # 2024

 All configured through PTP4l conf files.
-PTP2pc do not have configurations nor are used
+PTP2pc do not have configurations nor are used.

+Very important, if the PTP synchronization is behaving erratically.
+Hard reset of the BeagleBone Blacks!!! (the reset button)

 # Master insights